bitcoin-ultimatum/orion/src/cpp-ethereum/test/jsontests/docs/generating-tests.rst

 Option 1: Using the docker image
 --------------------------------

-There is a `docker image <https://hub.docker.com/r/ethereum/testeth/>`_ available containing the `testeth` tool from the `cpp-ethereum` toolset regularly updated and specifically build for the purpose of test creation.
+There is a `docker image <https://hub.docker.com/r/ethereum/testeth/>`_ available containing the `testeth` tool from the `aleth` toolset regularly updated and specifically build for the purpose of test creation.

 * `Install Docker`_
 * Pull the ``testeth`` repository with ``docker pull ethereum/testeth:nightly`` (or an alternative available tag)